 - It is a good idea if you let your guests know if your cat is likely to find new people a bit overwhelming and suggest that they let the cat choose whether to approach them or not.
-Your cat may prefer to have a good look first before she chooses to interact.
-Sometimes it is better for your guests to ignore her and let her make the first move!
+Your cat may prefer to have a good look first before they choose to interact.
+Sometimes it is better for your guests to ignore them and let the cat make the first move!

-- If your cat does approach, advise your guests to initially crouch down and offer their hand (palm facing down) for her to sniff.
-If your cat sniffs or rubs against their hand, you can encourage your guests to gently stroke the area around your cat’s cheeks and chin.
-If your cat is very playful, you could also encourage your guests to use a fishing rod or feathered wand toy if you think she would be more comfortable playing than being stroked.
+- If your cat does approach, advise your guests to initially crouch down and offer their hand (palm facing down) for the cat to sniff.
+If your cat sniffs or rubs against their hand you can encourage your guests to gently stroke the area around your cat’s cheeks and chin.
+If your cat is very playful, you could also encourage your guests to use a fishing rod or feathered wand toy if you think they would be more comfortable playing than being stroked.

-- Whilst your guests visit you can also use the pheromone plug-in diffuser (as mentioned above) to help her feel more relaxed.
+- Whilst your guests visit you can also use the pheromone plug-in diffuser (as mentioned above) to help them feel more relaxed.

 The presence of a new baby

 The addition of a new baby into the home is a very exciting time but, from your cat’s perspective, it can also cause a lot of disruption in the form of new sounds and smells, changes in your routine, moving of furniture and the arrival of new objects (such as toys, prams and cots).